dananjohnson/bread-formulas/hundo-hundo-whole-wheat.md

 method:
   - day: 1
     steps:
-      - time: '22:00'
+      - time: '23:30'
-        instr: 'Prepare levain.
-Rest 16 hours.'
+        instr: 'Sift flour to extract coarse bran.
+Weigh bran, then do a hot soaker at a 2:1 ratio (subtract water from water #1).
+Autolyse flour and remaining water #1.
+Prepare levain.
+Rest 14 hours.'
   - day: 2
     steps:
+      - time: '13:20'
+        instr: 'Add levain, salt, and water #2 to autolyse.
+Slap-and-fold for 3 minutes to achieve a light mix.'
-      - time: '13:45'
+      - time: '13:30'
-        instr: 'Sift flour to extract coarse bran.
-Weigh bran, then do a hot soaker at a 2:1 ratio (subtract water from water #1).'
+        instr: 'Begin bulk fermentation.'
       - time: '14:00'
-        instr: 'Autolyse flour and water #1.'
+        instr: 'Fold.'
+      - time: '14:30'
+        instr: 'Add half of bran soaker.
+Fold to incorporate.'
-      - time: '16:00'
+      - time: '15:00'
-        instr: 'Add levain to autolyse.
-Mix to incorporate.'
+        instr: 'Add second half of bran soaker.
+Fold to incorporate.'
-      - time: '16:20'
+      - time: '15:30'
-        instr: 'Add salt and water #2.
-Slap-and-fold for 5 minutes.
-Dough should start to feel strong, but don’t overmix.'
+        instr: 'Fold.'
       - time: '16:30'
-        instr: 'Begin bulk fermentation.'
-      - time: '17:00'
         instr: 'Fold.'
       - time: '17:30'
         instr: 'Fold.'
       - time: '18:00'
-        instr: 'Fold.'
+        instr: 'Shape dough into two boules or batards, and place into floured, lined baskets.'
-      - time: '18:30'
+      - time: '18:15'
-        instr: 'Fold.'
+        instr: 'Begin proof.'
-      - time: '20:30'
+      - time: '20:00'
-        instr: 'Preshape dough into two rounds.'
+        instr: 'Place dutch oven into oven and preheat to 500°F.'
       - time: '21:00'
-        instr: 'Shape dough into boules or batards, and place into floured, lined baskets.
-Put baskets into plastic bags.'
-      - time: '21:15'
-        instr: 'Put into fridge to retard overnight.'
-  - day: 3
-    steps:
-      - time: '8:15'
-        instr: 'Place dutch oven into oven and preheat to 500°F.'
-      - time: '9:15'
         instr: 'Tilt basket to drop bread into dutch oven.
 Score bread and place in oven.'
-      - time: '9:35'
-        instr: 'Reduce oven temperature to 460°F.'
-      - time: '9:40'
+      - time: '21:20'
-        instr: 'Remove lid from dutch oven.'
+        instr: 'Reduce oven temperature to 465°F. Remove lid from dutch oven.'
-      - time: '9:57'
+      - time: '21:37'
         instr: 'Remove bread from oven.
-Rest on cooling rack for at least two hours.'
+Rest on cooling rack overnight.'
 ---